Walk in Dwight Eisenhower’s footsteps in Abilene

 Boyhood Home

 The David and Ida (Stover) Eisenhower family moved into their new Abilene home in 1898.
-After Ida died in 1946, her sons donated the house to the Eisenhower Foundation.
+After Ida died in 1946, the Eisenhower sons donated the house to the Eisenhower Foundation.
 The first tours began in 1947.
 The Eisenhowers were far from wealthy.
 Abilene’s elite lived north of the railroad tracks, not south of it like the Eisenhowers.

 Related: David and Ida met and married at Lane University in Lecompton.

 Ida taught her boys to do typical male chores like caring for the chickens.
 Additionally, they also had to cook, sew, and do laundry – without running water.
 The house still has the original furniture and wall coverings.
 Her treasured piano was the centerpiece of the back parlor.
 She bought it with her inheritance from her father.
-David and Ida, and his father Jacob slept downstairs while the boys slept upstairs.
+David, Ida, and his father Jacob slept downstairs while the Eisenhower boys slept upstairs.

 Roxie’s reliable recommendation: Take a virtual tour of the house before your visit.